 To find out where you can park around UCLH, visit en.parkopedia.co.uk

 There’s parking for blue badge holders at and around UCLH.
-For more information, read the leaflet Parking for Blue Badge holders*.
+For more information, read the Parking for Blue Badge holders web page.
 There are strict criteria you must meet to get a blue badge.
 The criteria don’t include having a cancer diagnosis.
-To check if you qualify and to apply for a blue badge, visit gov.uk/apply-blue-badge.
-Applications can take up to 12 weeks to be processed.
+To check if you qualify and to apply for a blue badge, visit the government website.
+Applications are processed in about 12 weeks.

 Your local council may also provide transport support schemes.
 Visit their website or call them to see what they offer.